Player Management

 avatar Texture2D Avatar texture (loads asynchronously)

-type BoardPlayerType Profile or Guest
+type BoardPlayerType Profile, Guest, or AI

 Player ID vs Session ID